-The absence of a male heir set the course of Anne's destiny very early on.
-She became head of the Duchy at the age of 11, when her father died.
-Hostilities with France took up again.
-This crisis ended in a forced union with Charles VIII, king of France, in Langeais on 6th December 1491.
+The absence of a male heir sealed Anne's fate from a young age.
+Her father died and she became head of the Duchy at the age of 11.
+Hostilities with France reignited and ended in a forced marriage with Charles VIII, the King of France, in Langeais on 6th December 1491.

-She was crowned queen the following year, but only Charles VIII was authorised to manage her property.
+She was crowned Queen the following year, but only Charles VIII was allowed to manage her property.
 Between 1492 and 1496 she gave birth to five children, all of whom died young.